 The science behind Nima

-Nima was developed by adapting antibody-based chemistry used for protein or allergen detection, designed into a hardware device that is portable and easy to use, and using electronic sensors and proprietary algorithms to detect test results.
-The primary criteria considered when designing Nima were sensitivity and specificity to gluten, speed, portability and ease of use.
+Nima was developed by adapting antibody-based chemistry used for protein or allergen detection, designed into a hardware device that is portable and easy to use.
+The primary objectives behind Nima’s design were: high sensitivity and specificity to gluten, speed of testing, portability and ease of use.
+(We also think it’s pretty nice to look at)

 Nima’s scientific advisory board